thanhtrungit25/node-express-mongo-jwt-rest-api/README.md

 ## Features

-- JWT Tokens, provide login with `Authorization` header with value `Basic username:password` where `username:password` **MUST BE ENCODED** with `Base64`.
-- Make requests with a token after login with `Authorization` header with value `Bearer yourToken` where `yourToken` is the **signed and encrypted token** given in the response from the login process.
+- Multiple environment ready (development, production)
+- Custom email/password user system with basic security and blocking for preventing brute force attacks
+- Compressed responses.
+- CORS ready.
-- Use roles for users.
+- Use roles.
 - Pagination ready.
 - User profile.
 - Users list.
-- Cities.
-(Example of use: call cities API, then send name of the city when creating or updating a user.
+- Cities model and controller example.
+- Login access log with IP, browser, and country location (for country it looks for the header `cf-ipcountry`)
+- Testing with mocha/chai for API endpoints.
+- NPM scripts for cleaning and seeding the MongoDB database.
+- NPM script for keeping good source code formatting using prettier and ESLint
+- Use of ESLint for good coding practices.
+- Mailer example with Nodemailer and Mailgun.
+- Ability to refresh token
+- JWT Tokens, make requests with a token after login with Authorization header with value Bearer yourtoken where `yourtoken` is the **signed and encrypted token** given in the response from the login process.

 ## Requirements